 TREC is a fun riding competition usually comprising three phases – orienteering (POR), control of paces (MA) and obstacles (PTV).

 Orienteering on horseback might sound scary, but at levels 1 and 2 the navigation is very basic and most people are pleasantly surprised.
-The route will be between 10 and 20 kms (roughly 6-12 miles) in length, designed to be completed mostly in walk and trot.
+The route will be 10-15km at level 1 and 15-25km at level 2, designed to be completed at a range of speeds.
 You will often find yourself amidst glorious scenery, and on tracks where horses usually aren’t allowed.

 The control of paces is a simple test of how slowly your horse can canter and how quickly it can walk, without breaking into trot from either pace.
 It is measured through a corridor of up to 150m in length, and between 2 and 2.20m in width.